gordonguthrie/TheManual/the_manual/chapter1/first_beep_in_supercollider.md

-# Chapter 1
+# Chapter 1 - First Beeps

 ## First Beep In SuperCollider

-**It assumes that you already know how to use Sonic PI.**

-All the synths you are used to calling in Sonic Pi are implemented in Super Collider (actually the legacy ones are implemented in a different one.
+Most of the synths you are used to calling in Sonic Pi are implemented in Super Collider.

 This tutorial is to enable you to write your own synths and for you, or other people, to use them in Sonic Pi.